aws-samples/aws-aarogya-setu-openapi-integration/README.md

 # ASETUAPI

-**NOTE: This solution serves it's purpose as an example application for integrating with Aarogya Setu API but it is no longer actively maintained.**
+**NOTE: This solution is no longer actively maintained, it serves solely as an example application for integrating with Aarogya Setu OpenAPI.**

 This is application is an integration with Aarogya Setu OpenAPI which allows you track your employees' COVID status and keep them safe.
 This code example is accompanied by this [blog post](https://aws.amazon.com/blogs/devops/integrating-with-aarogya-setu-open-api-on-aws-to-ensure-a-safe-workspace/).